A parametric tensor ROM for the shallow water dam break problem: 1D SWE Numerical Experiments

 Results for both cases (fixed $\epsloc$ and adaptive ROM dimensions and fixed ROM dimensions) are reported in Table~\ref{tab:exp2_combined}.
 For the adaptive ROM case, we observe that the ROM accuracy varies only slightly across the range of wet-bed water depths, with the resulting ROM dimensions increasing as $\hright$ decreases, reaching a maximum before dropping to their minima at $\hright = 0$.
 In the case of fixed ROM dimensions, the errors remain very stable over the entire range of $\hright$, with the highest accuracy achieved for the dry-bed scenario. {These results indicate that tROMs can successfully handle the challenging case $\hright\to 0$.
 In particular, tROMs with both adaptive and fixed dimensions do not result in a sharp error increase as $\hright \to 0$.}

 From the results we conclude that the tROM maintains consistent accuracy across varying $\hright$ values.
-Adaptive ROM dimensions tend to decrease as $\hright$ increases, due to the increasingly smooth behavior of the solution.
+Adaptive ROM dimensions tend to decrease as $\hright$ increases.
+One possible explanation is that the derivatives of the solution with respect to $\hright$ are unbounded in the limit $\hright \to 0$ and exhibit greater regularity for larger values of $\hright$; see Appendix~\ref{sec:ap} for details..
 In contrast, fixed ROM dimensions yield higher errors -- particularly for small $\hright$ -- indicating that adaptive basis truncation better captures solution variability.
 This suggests that adaptive ROM dimension selection is more effective across varying flow regimes and will be our default choice for the rest of the paper.

 \sisetup{ round-mode = places, round-precision = 2, retain-zero-exponent = true }